Start entering a first or last name to find someone.

-The 2014-18 Surrey Board of Education: (back row, from left) Terry Allen, Garry Thind, Shawn Wilson (chairperson); (front row, from left)
+The 2018-22 Surrey Board of Education: (back row, from left) Gary Tymoschuk, Garry Thind, Terry Allen (vice-chairperson), (front row, from left) Bob Holmes, Laurae McNally,

 The Surrey School District is governed by an elected board of trustees.
 There are seven